 In the 1960s, it isn't illegal.
 In the present day, depends on the state.
-However it is one of those things than even though it is technically unlawful, most cops have got better things to do than enforce.
+However, it is one of those things that even though it is technically unlawful, most cops have got better things to do than enforce.
 They'd probably fly under the radar in most places.

 The Mystery Machine has the same timeline alterations the Flintstone living room has, sometimes four people can sit in the front seat.
 Sometimes there are seats and computers in the back.
 You never know what's going to be there at the moment.